imrishuroy/imrishuroy/README.md

 - 👯 Looking to write more articles on Medium.
 - 🥅 2024 Goals: Contribute more to Open Source projects.
 - 🎵 I love to listen to music.
-- 💬 Let's talk about Flutter or any tech-related stuff.
+- 💬 Let's talk about anything Tech.

 ### Connect with me: